 Career options could wait.
-Cat’s priority was to “seize the day” and delve further into the Latin classics alongside fellow enthusiasts.
-And he kept up his French (Latin’s elegant daughter).
+Cat’s priority was to “seize the day” and explore the Latin classics alongside fellow enthusiasts.
+And he resolved to keep up his French (Latin’s elegant daughter).
 It might come in handy one day.

 At graduation, Cat’s scholastic accolades couldn’t tempt him into an academic career.
 Academia involved teaching.
-He hankered for employment abroad.
-A fellow graduate reported he’d scored a job teaching English in Milan and recommended he consider something similar.
+He preferred adventure.
+A fellow graduate boasted of scoring a job teaching English in Milan and recommended he consider something similar.
 “Hmmm, Milan,” Cat said.
 “But teaching English?
 I’d rather swallow a golf ball.”

 The Diplomatic Service crossed his radar.
 He shuddered at the thought.
 Well, what about the BBC?
 “With the Beeb, Manchester would be more likely than Milan” was his stock reply.
 Then he hit upon print journalism.
-Guaranteed flexibility, the chance to travel.
-None of the Diplomatic Service’s stultifying torpor mentis.
-Never having to think twice before saying nothing.
+Guaranteed flexibility.
+The chance to travel.
+None of the Diplomatic Service’s stultifying mental paralysis.
+Never having to “think twice before saying nothing.”
 None of that BBC bureaucracy, either.
-Yes, he concluded, print journalism would do nicely.
+Yes, he announced, print journalism would do nicely.

-A perfectly suitable news agency recruited him.
+A perfectly respectable news agency recruited him.
 In an impressively short time he earned a posting to Geneva.
 There his French would indeed come in handy.

 Geneva was nowhere near as sedate as he’d been warned.
-And while his colleagues weren’t as dynamic as he’d hoped, they weren’t as bland as he’d expected.
+And if his colleagues weren’t as dynamic as he’d hoped, they weren’t as bland as he’d expected.
 His avuncular Bureau Chief – old “Pinky” Pinkerton – liked bow ties, Scottish ballads and the novels of Evelyn Waugh.
-Cat soon shaped his working life to allow himself time to pursue francophone Switzerland’s ladies plus the occasional Française.
+Cat soon shaped his working life to allow himself time to pursue francophone Switzerland’s ladies, with occasional forays across the French border.

-Impelled by simple lust or lured by the prospect of another conquest, his dalliances were generally successful.
+Whether impelled by simple lust or lured by the prospect of another conquest, most of his dalliances were successful.
 But amor never asserted itself.
-All Cupid’s arrows whizzed past.
+All Cupid’s arrows whizzed by.
 Cat’s women were as disposable as they were accessible.

 Then it happened.

-In early May 1989 he was about to escape from a lifeless cocktail party when the hostess introduced him to the young trophy-wife of a 60-ish, aristocratically surnamed United Nations dignitary.
+One evening in early May 1989, he was about to escape from a lifeless cocktail party when the hostess introduced him to the young trophy-wife of a 60-ish, aristocratically surnamed United Nations dignitary.
 They’d been the last to arrive.
-She mingled freely but her husband left after one quick drink, grumbling about “a ridiculously early” trans-Atlantic flight the next day.
+She mingled freely but her husband left after one quick drink, grumbling about “a ridiculously early” trans-Atlantic flight the following day.

-They felt the spark as their eyes met.
-Pupils dilated and hearts skipped beats.
-Their handshake lingered.
+Their pupils dilated and their throats constricted as their handshake lingered.
 Electricity filled the air.
 Then, as if everything had been written in the stars, it all clicked.
-She made it clear – as her lively but limited English yielded to his polished French – the attraction was mutual and her marital status was absolutely no impediment.
+She made it clear – as her lively but limited English yielded to Cat’s polished French – the attraction was mutual and her marital status was absolutely no impediment.
 They seduced each other.

 He called her Liz, an approximate shortening of her real name.
-His world became a sensual dream.
-Her husband was usually abroad or in Geneva’s Palais des Nations (at meetings/conferences/lunch).
-And even if Monsieur le secrétaire knew of his wife’s amorous adventures he wouldn’t have cared.
+Her husband – Monsieur le secrétaire – was usually either abroad or in Geneva’s Palais des Nations (at meetings/conferences/lunch).
+And even if he knew of his wife’s adventures he wouldn’t have cared.
 Her role was to accompany him to public functions and make other men jealous.
 Her private life was her own business.
 The lovers exploited this to the hilt, and Cat was tempted to wonder if Eros himself had orchestrated this whole amatory whirlwind.

-Liz became his everything.
-But she cautioned him at the start that she was not a free agent and they couldn’t meet every day.
+But she’d cautioned him right away that she was not a free agent.
+They couldn’t meet every day.
 Domestic demands and the burden of being “married to the U.N.” constrained her time.
 Cat said, “D’accord,” swept some hairs from the sheets and resumed exploring her anatomy with his mouth.

-The summer of 1989 was calm for Geneva’s newsmen, even though anti-communist protests behind the Iron Curtain threatened to transform European geopolitics.
-Luckily, most of Cat’s auto-pilot assignments gave him the freedom to explore Lizology and the delights of Lizvana and Lizmania.
+The summer of 1989 was calm for Geneva’s newsmen, despite anti-communist protests behind the Iron Curtain threatening to end Europe’s business as usual.
+Luckily, most of Cat’s auto-pilot assignments gave him the freedom to become a Lizologist exploring the delights of Lizvana and Lizmania.

-Yet there were hiccups.
+Yet even though the Consenting Adults Hall of Fame awaited them, there were hiccups.
 In mid-July Liz mentioned her husband would visit “Malaysia or Manila, one of those countries” for ten days.
-Cat used this time to add some above-the-neck elements to their relationship.
+Cat used this time to add a few above-the-neck elements to their relationship.
 But the results were disappointing.
 Taking Liz to an exhibition of 15th-century Flemish art proved unwise.
-His choice of video (black-and-white, Marlon Brando) also flopped.
+His choice of video (black-and-white, subtitled, Marlon Brando) also flopped.
 She dozed off.

-Even during this husband-free period, Liz was always too occupée to rendezvous on consecutive days.
+Even during this husband-free period, Liz was always too “occupée” to meet him on consecutive days.
 Busy with what?
 Cat asked his reflection in the mirror.
-But he accepted she needed her alone time, especially since their carnal activities remained blissful beyond compare.
-The only unsettling issue he could identify was their misaligned cultural tastes.
+But he graciously accepted her need for alone time, especially since their carnal activities remained blissful beyond compare.
+The only potentially unsettling element was their misaligned cultural tastes.
 Could this derail their relationship?

 It could not, he concluded after a moment’s analysis.
 Classical wisdom confirmed this.
 Contrarii se attrahunt.
 Opposites attract.

 Cat now caught his breath, recharged his batteries and reconnected with friends.
-Soon after her departure he went to a hotel bar on Quai du Mont Blanc for beers with Yves Lambert, a Swiss journalist on a local newspaper.
-Their conversation inevitably turned to women.
+He went to a hotel bar on Quai du Mont Blanc for beers with Yves Lambert, a Swiss journalist on a local newspaper.
+Their conversation soon turned to women.

 “Yves, you know me.
 All work and no play.”
 Cat nodded to the barman for two more Cardinals.
 “It’s all happening, isn’t it?
 Big rumblings in Eastern Europe.
-Old Pinkerton says there’ll be ‘Europe-wide repercussions’.
+Old Pinkerton predicts ‘major repercussions.’
 Those East German protest marches are mushrooming.
 And the Hungarians have …”

 “I know, I know.
 And I know you.
-So who is she, Cat?
+So who is she?
 Anyone of my acquaintance?”

 “The Venus who’s married to that pompous French fart at the Palais des Nations!”
 Yves paused.
 “So,” he continued, “you’re her latest.”